Clippers get 30-plus from 3 players, beat Knicks 135-132

 TIP-INS

-Knicks: Taj Gibson, Morris and Julius Randle received technical fouls during a 21-second span in the second quarter. ...
-New York is 6-7 under interim coach Mike Miller, who took over after David Fizdale was fired. ...
+Knicks: Taj Gibson, Morris and Randle received technical fouls during a 21-second span in the second quarter. ...
+New York is 6-8 under Miller, who took over after David Fizdale was fired. ...
 G Elfrid Payton was out for personal reasons.
 Frank Ntilikina got the start and had seven points. ...
 G Dennis Smith Jr. was inactive for the fifth straight game with an oblique strain.

 Clippers: F Kawhi Leonard sat out the game as he continues to rest his knee and not play games on back-to-back days.
 Los Angeles is 5-5 when Leonard is rested. ...
 G Patrick Beverley returned after missing three games with a sprained right wrist and scored six points with six assists.